 John Isham founded RadiaDyne® in 2007 and is responsible for establishing RadiaDyne’s brand in the radiation oncology space, developing a robust and differentiated IP portfolio while delivering five FDA cleared class II medical devices to market.
-John’s career in the medical device industry spans 17 years and includes a remarkable track record of results in sales, executive management, R&D, Product Development and business leadership within early stage and mid-cap medical device companies as well as Johnson & Johnson.
+John’s career in the medical device industry spans 17 years and includes a remarkable track record of results in sales, executive management, R&D, Product Development and business leadership within early stage and mid-cap medical device companies.
 In addition, John has earned multiple patents and patents pending.
 He earned his B.B.A. with a focus in marketing from Texas Tech University.
 John is proud to actively support many Veterans and child advocacy charity's core missions.

 Bret Boudousquie joined RadiaDyne® in July 2015 and is responsible for general management and commercial operations of RadiaDyne.
 Bret has been instrumental in developing RadiaDyne’s commercial team, systems and processes for scale up.
 Bret’s career in the medical device industry spans 19 years and includes a track record of exceptional results in sales, training, professional education, marketing and sales management in early stage growth companies and Johnson & Johnson.
 His focus prior to RadiaDyne has been surgical and implantable medical devices for orthopedics, spine and general surgery.
 He earned his B.S. in Business Administration, with a concentration in Finance, from the University of North Carolina at Wilmington.